jeff-hykin/code_compare/readme.md

 1. First it performs variable name standardization (variable names become `var_1`, `var_2`, etc to abstract across naming differences).
 Note the code maintains its functionality; the variable scope is respected and the names are replaced using full language parsing (not regex find-and-replace)
 2. Comments are removed
 3. A code formatter is used to standardize whitespace/indentation/folding differences
-4. That standardized version of the file is then saved next to the original as `ORIGINA_NAME.standardized`
+4. That standardized version of the file is then saved next to the original as `ORIGINAL_NAME.standardized`
 5. Then core analysis begins as a stochastic process:
 - pick random string chunks (varying length)
 - see what documents those string chunks can be found in